LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 The Lychee gallery has a few system requirements.
 You will need to make sure your server has the following:

 - A web server such as Apache or nginx
+- A database &mdash; using one of the following:
+    - MySQL _(version > 5.7.8)_ / MaruaDB _(version > 10.2)_
+	- PostgreSQL _(version > 9.2)_
-- A database &mdash using e.g. MySQL/MariaDB, PostgreSQL or Lychee's inbuilt SQLite3 support
+	- Lychee's inbuilt SQLite3 support
 - PHP >= 7.4 with these PHP extensions:
     - BCMath
     - Ctype
     - Exif
     - Ffmpeg (optional &mdash; to generate video thumbnails)
     - Fileinfo
     - GD
     - Imagick (optional &mdash; to generate better thumbnails)
     - JSON
     - Mbstring
     - OpenSSL
     - PDO
     - Tokenizer
     - XML
     - ZIP

 While Lychee works on 32bit systems, we **strongly** recommend the use of a 64bit OS.